Directorate of Ordnance (Coordination & Services)

-The Directorate of Ordnance (Coordination & Services) (abbreviated: DOO(C&S)) is an authority under the Department of Defence Production (DDP) of Ministry of Defence (MoD), Government of India.
+The Directorate of Ordnance (Coordination & Services) (abbreviated: DOO (C&S)) is an authority under the Department of Defence Production (DDP) of Ministry of Defence (MoD), Government of India.
 Its primary work is to management, give instructions and make coordination of government ordnance production public companies.
 It is the main regulatory body of Indian Ordnance and its administration civil service, Indian Ordnance Factories Service (IOFS).

 The DOO(C&S) earlier known as Ordnance Factory Board (OFB), consisting of the Indian Ordnance Factories.
 In 2021, Government having corporatise the functions of the 41 Indian Ordnance Factories into 7 Defence Public Sector Undertakings (DPSUs), the Government is merging them again in 2024, as the output of one factory serves as the input of the other.

 OFB was the 37th-largest defence equipment manufacturer in the world, 2nd-largest in Asia, and the largest in India.
 OFB was the world's largest government-operated production organisation, and the oldest organisation in India.
 It had a total workforce of about 80,000.
 It was often called the "Fourth Arm of Defence", and the "Force Behind the Armed Forces" of India.
 Its total sales were at (₹22,389.22 crores) in the year 2020–'21.

 It was engaged in research, development, production, testing, marketing and logistics of a product range in the areas of air, land and sea systems.
 OFB consisted of forty-one ordnance factories, nine training institutes, three regional marketing centres and four regional controllerates of safety, which are spread all across the country.
 Every year, 18 March is celebrated as the Ordnance Factory Day in India.

 History

 Origins

 The Indian Ordnance Factories predate all the other organisations like the Indian Army and the Indian Railways by over a century.
 The first Indian ordnance factory can trace its origins back to the year 1712 when the Dutch Ostend Company established a Gun Powder Factory in Ichhapur.
 In 1787, another gunpowder factory was established at Ichapore; it began production in 1791, and the site was later used as a rifle factory, beginning in 1904.
-In 1801, Gun Carriage Agency (now known as Gun & Shell Factory, Cossipore) was established at Cossipore, Calcutta, and production began on 18 March 1802.
+In 1801, Gun Carriage Agency (now known as Gun and Shell Factory, Cossipore) was established at Cossipore, Calcutta, and production began on 18 March 1802.
 This is the oldest ordnance factory in India still in existence.